-Selection, characteristics and risk of bias of studies
+Selection, characteristics, and risk of bias of studies

-Figure 1 summarizes the process of identification and selection of studies.
-A total of 213 records were identified by the searches, of which nine were retrieved for full-text review.
-Three studies, which evaluated vaginal progesterone in unselected twin gestations^{61,62} or pregnancies conceived by in-vitro fertilization or intracytoplasmic sperm injection63, were excluded because CL was not measured or collected before randomization or there were no data for women with a $CL \le 25$ mm at randomization.
-Six studies, including a total of 303 women (606 fetuses/infants) with a CL < 25 mm, met the inclusion criteria^{64-69}; 159 women were assigned to vaginal progesterone and 144 to placebo/no treatment.
+A total of 213 records were identified, nine of which were retrieved for full-text review.
+Three of these studies, which evaluated vaginal progesterone in unselected twin gestations^{61,62} or pregnancies conceived by in-vitro fertilization or intracytoplasmic sperm injection,63 were excluded because CL was not measured or collected before randomization or there were no data for women with a CL \leq 25 mm at randomization (Figure 1).
+Six studies, including a total of 303 women (606 fetuses/infants) with a CL \leq 25 mm, met the inclusion criteria;64-69 159 women were assigned to vaginal progesterone and 144 to placebo/no treatment.
 Minimal differences were noted in baseline maternal characteristics between the vaginal progesterone and placebo/no treatment groups (Table 1).